-Page 355: Because form fields are intended to be completed electronically rather than manually, you must save an InDesign document as Adobe PDF (Interactive) rather than as Adobe PDF (Print).
+Page 353: Because form fields are intended to be completed electronically rather than manually, you must save an InDesign document as Adobe PDF (Interactive) rather than as Adobe PDF (Print).
 Also, saving a document that's intended to be printed as Adobe PDF (Interactive) can cause printing problems.

-- 1 What types of form fields can you create with InDesign? - 2 What kind of form field provides a drop-down menu with a list of predefined choices? - 3 What actions can you assign to a button in a document that will be exported as Adobe PDF (Interactive)?
+- 1 What types of form fields can you create with InDesign CC? - 2 What kind of form field provides a drop-down menu with a list of predefined choices? - 3 What actions can you assign to a button in a document that will be exported as Adobe PDF (Interactive)? - 4 You've created an InDesign document with form fields, and you want the exported Adobe PDF (Interactive) document to be opened, completed, and submitted using Adobe Reader.
+What must you do?

-- 1 You can create text fields, radio buttons, check marks, combo boxes, and signature fields. - 3 A combo box provides a drop-down menu with a list of choices. - 2 The following actions can be assigned to PDF buttons: Clear Form, Go To Next View, Go To Previous View, Open File, Print Form, Submit Form, and View Zoom.
+- 1 You can create text fields, radio buttons, check marks, combo boxes, and signature fields. - 3 A combo box provides a drop-down menu with a list of choices. - 2 The following actions can be assigned to PDF buttons: Clear Form, Go To Next View, Go To Previous View, Open File, Print Form, Submit Form, and View Zoom. - 4 Open the exported PDF file in Acrobat X Pro and choose File > Save As > Reader Extended PDF.